Polarion/com.polarion.alm.extensions.codereview/README.md

 The "Open" action leads to the special compare view of all unreviewed changes.
 The "Open compare of all revisions from default repository" leads also to the special compare view, but this time it shows changes from all revisions.
 Both these actions are able to show only changes from default Subversion repository not from any external repository.

 The "Review selected" action will mark selected revisions as reviewed, "Review all" will mark all revisions as reviewed and "Review all & advance" will mark all revisions as reviewed and perform the configured workflow action.

+If `preventReviewConflicts` is set then there might be an additional action "Start review" which will set current user as current reviewer.

 OK, that looks easy and nice, but how to prevent some revisions to slip under the door - either not linked to any task or linked to some already-reviewed task?
 For that we offer a job which can be scheduled in global Administration / Scheduler to run regularly like this: